$50+ Million Recovered Since 2015

 Wrongful Death Action

-Feature Wrongful Death Case: Our law firm obtained a $7 million verdict in a medical malpractice case against a Pennsylvania hospital for the death of a 50 year old woman.
+Medical Malpractice Wrongful Death Case Study: Our law firm obtained a $7 million verdict in a medical malpractice case against a Pennsylvania hospital for the death of a 50 year old woman.
 Emergency room doctors failed to diagnose pulmonary embolism, and as a result, the patient died.

 Pennsylvania Medical Malpractice Lawyers